Work period: Week of April 11 to October 27, 2022

 - Ability to commit to and promote Rooted’s mission, goals, and priorities.

 - Prior experience working with children is desirable but not required.

-- A copy of a valid form of identification and ability to pass a standard background check.
+- Ability to pass a standard background check.

 - The pay rate is $10/hr.
 Trainees must record their hours daily.